Why It Is Important

 The impact of loneliness

 Loneliness is not just about being alone, you could be in a room full of people and yet it is the feeling of being disconnected from others, that makes you feel lonely.
+Around 1.4 million older people experience chronic loneliness, with many going days or even weeks without a meaningful interaction.
 Long-term loneliness has been linked to increase risk of dementia, heart disease, and anxiety.
 For many older people, even a short, friendly visit can make a big difference

 Simple ways to stay connected